 Acute Coronary Syndromes (ACS)

 Acute coronary syndromes (ACS) are a group of severe and sudden heart conditions that need urgent/emergent and aggressive treatment.
-ACS include:
+ACS includes:

 Unstable Angina.Unstable angina is diagnosed when there is new or worsened chest pain consistent with angina sometimes with ECG changes, but blood tests DO NOT show markers for heart attack.
 Unstable angina is often considered a precursor to a heart attack.

-NSTEMI (Non ST-segment Elevation Myocardial Infarction).This condition, also called non Q-wave myocardial infarction (an older term), is diagnosed when similar symptoms and ECG changes are seen as with unstable angina, but blood tests are positive for heart muscle damage.
+NSTEMI (Non ST-segment Elevation Myocardial Infarction).This condition is diagnosed when similar symptoms and ECG changes are seen as with unstable angina, but blood tests are positive for heart muscle damage.

-STEMI (ST-segment Elevation Myocardial Infarction).This condition, sometimes called Q-wave myocardial infarction (an older term), is diagnosed when angina is described and specific ECG changes and blood tests confirm a heart attack.
-This type of heart attack involves the full thickness of a portion of the heart muscle .
+STEMI (ST-segment Elevation Myocardial Infarction).This condition is diagnosed when angina is described and specific ECG changes and blood tests confirm a heart attack.
+This type of heart attack involves the full thickness of a portion of the heart muscle.

-Patients diagnosed with an ACS are at risk for complications.
-Doctors use a patient's medical history, various tests, and the presence of certain factors to help predict which ACS patients are most at risk for developing a more serious condition.
+People diagnosed with an ACS are at risk for complications.
+Doctors use a person's medical history, various tests, and the presence of certain factors to help predict which ACS patients are most at risk for developing a more serious condition.
 The severity of chest pain itself does not necessarily indicate the actual amount of damage to the heart.